Code-Screen/Code-Screen.github.io/docs/integrating-comeet-with-codescreen.md

 <br>

-You will then see the list of available CodeScreen tests you can choose from.<br>
+You will then see the list of available CodeScreen assessments you can choose from.<br>
-There will be one entry in this list for each test that you currently have on CodeScreen.
+There will be one entry in this list for each assessment that you currently have on CodeScreen.

 <figure>
   <figcaption style="font-style: italic;"></figcaption>